dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 ---
 type: docs
-title: "How-To: Schedule jobs"
+title: "How-To: Schedule and handle triggered jobs"
-linkTitle: "How-To: Schedule jobs"
+linkTitle: "How-To: Schedule and handle triggered jobs"
 weight: 2000
-description: "Learn how to use the jobs API to schedule jobs"
+description: "Learn how to use the jobs API to schedule and handle triggered jobs"
 ---

 Now that you've learned what the [jobs building block]({{< ref jobs-overview.md >}}) provides, let's look at an example of how to use the API.
-The code example below describes an application that schedules jobs for a database backup application.
+The code example below describes an application that schedules jobs for a database backup application and handles them at trigger time, also known as the time the job was sent back to the application because it reached it's dueTime.

 <!--
 Include a diagram or image, if possible.